frederic-perez/AmE-dictionary/data/dictionary.md

 __allege__ _v_ :two: (alleged) __1__ To assert without proof or before proving. __2__ To bring forward as a reason or excuse.
 __allegedly__
 __allergens__
+__alleviative__ _adj_ Moderating pain or sorrow by making it easier to bear. _Syn_ lenitive, mitigative, palliative _After the blacksmith burned his hand, he applied an alleviative salve to lessen the searing pain._
 __alley-oop__ _n_
 __allies__ _n_
 __alliterate__ _v_ To use two or more words having the same initial sound, as in: _Sister Suzie sews shirts for sixty-six seasick sailors._